hlebon/react-todolist/README.md

 - [Something is missing?](#something-is-missing)

 ## About
-Contact project: It is a basic app written in react and react-dom
+React todo list: It is a basic app written in react and react-dom

 ## Installing
 Installing the app and dependencies: